- Paying for College

 You are encouraged to check out the Texas Common Course Numbering System for more details on course compatibility.
-You also may contact your admissions counselor to request a free transcript evaluation for the most accurate assessment of course compatibility.
-You admissions counselor will help you determine how many Bible, exercise science and other ACU-specific courses you may be required to take.
+Please fill out our free transfer credit evaluation form.
+Your admissions counselor will help you determine the quickest path for you to graduate from ACU.
 Learn more

 How can I get involved on campus?

-As a new student, you must attend either Passport (entering fall students) or Welcome Weekend (entering Spring students), our orientation programs for first-time ACU students.
+As a new student, you must attend either New Student Orientation (entering fall students) or Welcome Weekend (entering Spring students), our orientation programs for first-time ACU students.
 At orientation, you'll have the opportunity to develop close relationships with fellow, new ACU students, faculty and staff.
 You can also participate in extracurricular activities and get involved in any of the nearly 100 student-led organizations on campus.
 Learn more

 Can I study abroad?